FHA 203k Loan Requirements and Guidelines

 After the loan is approved and closed the consultant’s job is not done.
-During the construction and repair phase the money will be disbursed to the contractor on a draw basis.
+During the construction and repair phase, the money will be disbursed to the contractor on a draw basis.
 It is the consultant’s responsibility to inspect the progress of the work and approve the contractor’s request for draws.
-When all of the work is complete the consultant will also need to inspect the home to insure that all the planned improvements and repairs have been made.
+When all of the work is complete the consultant will also need to inspect the home to ensure that all the planned improvements and repairs have been made.

 The FHA 203k loan consultant is there to protect the borrower and make sure work is done correctly and on time.

 203k Contingency Reserve Plan